kparc/kcc/README.md

 Take your time to absorb this fact and appreciate its implications.
 While not easily digested by imperative crowd, the benefits of scope isolation are immediately obvious to functional folks:

-* While 𝒌 is not _purely_ functional, for as long as 𝒌 function does not access or modify global state, it remains _pure_, i.e. free from side effects.
-Pure functions may behave in a mathematically sound fashion, and can be reasoned about in terms of *domain* and *range*, much like their math cousins.
+* While 𝒌 is not _purely_ functional, 𝒌 function remains _pure_ for as long as it does not access or modify global state, i.e. free from side effects.
+Pure functions may behave in a mathematically sound fashion, and can be reasoned about in terms of their *domain* and *range*, much like their math cousins.

-* Scope isolation relieves the program from an entire class of bugs related to shadowing and naming clashes.
+* Tight scope isolation relieves the program from an entire class of bugs related to shadowing and naming clashes.

-* Pure functions are best friends with immutability and distributed architectures.
+* Pure functions can be safely passed around, and are best friends with immutability and distributed architectures.

-The fundamental benefit of this way of thinking about functions is **simplicity** and **composability**.
+The main benefit of this way of thinking about functions is **discipline**, **simplicity** and **composability**.
 Code blocks that are easy to debug, test, refactor and reuse result in clean, secure and scalable systems.

 #### on verbs and nouns